PhilipDaniels/rmule/README.md

   /455, root user check, skipped for now
   /503 start to create data structures: CStatistics, CClientList, CFriendList, CSearchList etc.

+[ ] egui notes
+  - shape.rs: PathShape and Shape: used to create polygons.
+See eg Shape::convex_polygon() and visual_bounding_rect().
+  - style.rs: see Style struct. visuals is colors. spacing is Spacing...
+  - painter.rs: used for actually drawing.
+See in particular fade_to_color "used for grayed out interfaces".
+It also has some primitive painting functions.
+  - ui.rs: has an set_enabled() function.
 [ ] UI
   [ ] Light mode styling
   [ ] Toolbar across the top
   [ ] Display the log
   [ ] Display a list of servers

 [ ] Fix the exit code in parse_args
 [ ] Consider using r2d2-sqlite for connection pooling.
 Remove the